500-400 Million Years Ago

 It is amazing to think that this area could have been part of a range of mountains as high as the Alps at least three times in the last 500 million years.
 The hills we see now form a mere worn-down remnant of these mountains.

 The whinstone has been fully utilised.
 It makes the dykes and the houses and is an excellent long-lasting building stone.
 Though it does not always split along straight lines, it does not weather like the red sandstone.
 Small abandoned quarries are dotted around the glen especially by roadsides.
 Buccleuch Estates still exploit the quarry at Aird Wood 827935.
 Whinstone shingle from the river makes cobbled surfaces for farmyards and forecourts and whinstone makes good roadstone for the forestry.

 The red desert sandstones have been used in many buildings in the glen, especially for making the extremely attractive lintels or window edgings.
 The church is built of the coarsest of pink sandstones with large grains of quartz.

-Lead has been prospected but without success.
+Lead has prospected but without success.
 Minerals, even quartz veins, are hard to find.
 In Tynron parish, but in Scaur Glen, at Corfardine, slates were quarried for a short while at 804961.